 Some silicone sealants dry within a few hours.
 Others can take up to 2 days.

-Electronic circuit boards and components must continue to operate in high temperature, high humidity, and corrosive environments.
+Electronic circuit boards and components must continue to operate in high temperatures, high humidity, and corrosive environments.

-Therefore, It is vital to choose protective coating materials for electronic systems carefully.
+Therefore, It is vital to carefully choose protective coating materials for electronic systems.
 One option is spray silicone sealant.

 It is easy to use, delivers a consistent finish, and allows circuit boards, cables, and connectors to flex.
-If you need any help selecting a silicone coating material, please get in touch.
+Please get in touch if you need any help selecting a silicone coating material.